How Much Does a Glass Window Wall Cost in 2024?

 Exterior Glass Wall Panels Cost

 Exterior glass panels cost $15 to $60 per square foot, with an average cost of $20 per square foot.
-Tall panels can cost more due to the extra thickness required, as will wood trim and custom glass.
+Tall panels may cost more due to the extra thickness required, as will wood trim and custom glass.
 Exterior panels cost more than interior panels because they’re often load-bearing.
 Unlike interior panels, the strength of a structural glass wall is regulated by building codes.

-Pros and Cons of Window Walls and Floor to Ceiling Windows
+Pros and Cons of Window Walls

 Pros